 It’s important to get the correct balance of tea, sugar, and vinegar in the solution.
 The size of the scoby is not particularly important, as even a small scoby can produce a good kombucha.

-To make the tea, you should let it steep a minimum of 10 minutes, and up to an hour, depending on how strong you like the kombucha.
+To make the tea, steep a minimum of 10 minutes, and up to an hour, depending on how strong you like the kombucha.